remlapmot/OneSampleMR/README.md

 * Various one-sample instrumental variable estimators including the
   * Multiplicative structural mean model (Robins, 1989; [Hernán and Robins, 2006](https://doi.org/10.1097/01.ede.0000222409.00878.37)).

+## Installation

 Install the package within R using
 ``` r
 # install.packages("remotes") # uncomment on first run
 remotes::install_github("remlapmot/OneSampleMR")
 ```

+To check for and install updates to the package run this command again.